LonamiWebs/Telethon/telethon_examples/README.md

 Run `python3 -m pip install --upgrade telethon --user` if you don't have it installed yet (this is the most portable way to install it).

+The scripts will ask you for your API ID, hash, etc. through standard input.
-Examples assume you have the following environment variables defined:
+You can also define the following environment variables to avoid doing so:

 * `TG_API_ID`, this is your API ID from https://my.telegram.org.
 * `TG_API_HASH`, this is your API hash from https://my.telegram.org.
 * `TG_TOKEN`, this is your bot token from [@BotFather] for bot examples.
 * `TG_SESSION`, this is the name of the `*.session` file to use.

-You can ignore any of these, and the scripts will prompt you to enter them.

 ## Downloading Examples

-You may download all and run any example with by typing in a terminal:
+You may download all and run any example by typing in a terminal:
 ```sh
 git clone https://github.com/LonamiWebs/Telethon.git
 cd Telethon